 - keeps it under the “small amount” 42.5 grams, plant-form only (not concentrates), but

 - always in the trunk of the car (to avoid a “marijuana in a motor vehicle” charge).

-Beware: a “small amount” of marijuana concentrates such as THC oil, dabs, marijuana wax, is always a crime under a loophole in Minnesota’s decrim law.
+Beware: under a loophole in Minnesota’s decrim law, a “small amount” of marijuana concentrates like THC oil, dabs, marijuana wax; is a crime.

 And over 1/4 gram of the resinous form of marijuana is a felony in Minnesota under that technicality.